AshleyYakeley/NixVirt/README.md

 Switching this on will also switch on `virtualisation.libvirtd.enable`, and set by default `virtualisation.libvirtd.package` to match libvirt version.

+* `virtualisation.libvirt.verbose` (bool, default `false`)
+Output trace of changes during activation, for debugging.
+This is particularly useful for figuring out why NixVirt thinks a domain definition has changed.

 * `virtualisation.libvirt.swtpm.enable` (bool, default `false`)
 Whether to make swtpm (software TPM emulator) available.